coursier/directories-jvm/README.md

 Compared to the upstream project, this fork:
 * still supports JDK 8
 * offers to use JNI rather than shelling out to a PowerShell script to call Windows APIs with JDK < 23
+* contains a number of fixes for Windows

 ## How to use